hossein1387/BARVINN/docs/examples.rst

   :alt: Alternative text
   :name: resnet18_second_layer

   Model used for Convolution example.
 This image shows that we are using the second conv layer of resnet18 on Cifar100.
-Onnx model is illustrated using Netron.
+ONNX model is illustrated using Netron.

-The model in onnx format is not suitable for MVU.
-As we discussed in previous sections, we have written a code generator software to take an onnx model and then provide the user with the proper MVU configuration settings.
+The model in ONNX format is not suitable for MVU.
+As we discussed in previous sections, we have written a code generator software to take an ONNX model and then provide the user with the proper MVU configuration settings.
 For this example, assuming we have saved this simple one layer convolution block as `SimpleConv.onnx`, we can use the code generator as below:

 .. code:: python